DuoLunarNetwork/LEGAL-INFO/README.md

 # LEGAL-INFO
-Describes the liscence used for all DuoLunar Network repositories (SCA-DT-OSSL-1.0)
+Describes the liscence used for all DuoLunar Network repositories (SCA-DT-OSSL-1.0).
+All repositories in this organization are always under this liscence.
 # The thing you actually clicked for
 Scratch Computing Alliance Off-Scratch Software License 1.0 (project delta version) (SCA-DT-OSSL-1.0)